Ginsburg Institute for Health Equity at Nemours Children’s Health

 We Get There Together

 To achieve health equity, we must leverage collective wisdom.
 This includes learning about current programs, and working together to identify gaps that need to be addressed.
-Whether you're a parent, a patient, or a possible connector in the private or nonprofit sectors — ideas and issues are important, and we're eager to hear what our communities have to say.
+Whether you're a parent, a patient or a possible connector in the private or nonprofit sectors — ideas and issues are important, and we're eager to hear what our communities have to say.

 Experts Gather to Innovate: The Annual Child Health Equity Symposium

 As an innovation hub, the Ginsburg Institute for Health Equity is more than just a dedicated place and team.
-The Ginsburg Institute is action oriented, informed by expertise from across Nemours and the lived experience of the Central Florida community.
+The Ginsburg Institute is action oriented, informed by expertise from across Nemours Children's and the lived experience of the Central Florida community.

 And while research, academic, community and collaboration efforts are active all year, the annual Child Health Equity Symposium convenes stakeholders and experts in pediatric health to advance research and practice.
 Our goal is to create connections that effect positive change and improve health outcomes to develop, implement and disseminate employer best practices in health equity.

-• Child Health Equity Symposium
+2024 Child Health Equity Symposium

-Inaugural Child Health Equity Symposium: November 2023
+Inaugural Child Health Equity Symposium

 With a shared goal of eliminating health disparities, more than 100 individuals from a diverse range of organizations — including health care providers, educators, business leaders, policymakers and community advocates — came together in Orlando to address the critical issue of health equity.